LaurenQ2/Microbiome-Analysis-in-QIIME2/README.md

 ## This tutorial presents a QIIME2 data analysis pipeline that can be used with 16S (bacterial) and ITS (fungal) sequences from a soil sampling study.

-### 16S is used as an example in all commands where the same code is used for both 16S and ITS
-&nbsp;
-#### Commands with separate 16S and ITS pipelines are DADA2 and taxonomic classification
+### Commands with separate 16S and ITS pipelines are: DADA2 and taxonomic classification.
 * **Featured commands:**
   + Importing,
   + Filtering with DADA2,